Fewer weeds in no dig

 Where to find the organic matter you need?
 Compost is becoming more available, and often cheaper, thanks to recycling of green waste, and there are surplus quantities of animal manure to be found in many localities, in addition to any compost you can make.

-All are suitable, at least a year old, preferably dark in colour, with lumps that can be broken up by forking through before spreading.
-Such ‘manure’ is ‘compost’ and these two words cause confusion unless one is precise.
+All are suitable, at least a year old, preferably dark in colour, with lumps that can be broken up by knocking with a fork before spreading.
+Old animal ‘manure’ is ‘compost’ and these two words cause confusion unless one is precise.
 Fresh manure is not compost, but old manure is.
 All organic materials such as leaves can turn into compost, when stacked for sufficient time in a heap with some air.
+Tree leaves take up to two years to compost, or one year when added to green/nitrogenous materials such as grass.
+They also decompose more quickly if chopped by a rotary lawnmower.